 - They can give teeth an abnormally small appearance, making the teeth look stunted in their development.

 - Excess gums can create an unaesthetic appearance even if the teeth are straight, healthy, and in alignment.

 - Patients who have excess gums may feel self-conscious when they smile, speak, or eat.

 - Gums that cover the teeth too much is often sensitive, inflamed and bleeds easily when brushed or flossed.
 This is not only unaesthetic, but also unhealthy.

-While many of Dr. Puterman’s Bethesda and Washington, DC patients have gum recontouring for aesthetic purposes, your dentist may also refer you to his office for restorative reasons.
+While many of Dr. Puterman’s patients have gum recontouring for aesthetic purposes, your dentist may also refer you to his office for restorative reasons.
 If you have a tooth fracture or a cavity below the gum line, gum recontouring can reduce tissue in the area of the problem.
 This will give your dentist access to the site for treatment and, if necessary, make it easier to place a long-lasting dental restoration.

 How Gum Recontouring Works